How should you assess project management methodologies?

 by Moira Alexander

-Identifying available project management methodologies (PMM) is one thing; assessing which one works best for a particular project is much more complicated.
-While there is no “best” methodology that works for all business types, sizes, or industries, there are ways to determine which methodology to use and how to effectively apply it.
+Assessing and choosing the best project management methodologies (PMM) is essential.
+However, assessing which one works best for a particular project is complicated.
+While no “best” project management methodology works for all business types, sizes, or industries, there are ways to determine which methodology to use and how to apply it effectively.

 Here’s how to go about it.

-Previously I discussed how to pick a project management methodology and covered some of the well-recognized methodologies, as well as a few high-level factors that may impact selection decisions.
-These methodologies are repeatable, effective, and efficient processes that help organizations streamline project activities.
-Because these processes, once developed, can be documented and repeated, they help organizations to spend less time focusing on the way to execute the project itself and more time on the project objectives and deliverables.
+Previously, we discussed how to pick a project management methodology and covered some well-recognized methods and a few high-level factors that may impact selection decisions.
+These project management methodologies are repeatable, effective, and efficient processes that help organizations streamline project activities.
+Because these processes, once developed, can be documented and repeated, they help organizations spend less time focusing on the way to execute the project itself and more time on the project objectives and deliverables.

-The process required to fully assess, document, and finally select the right methodologies for each project is much more detailed, time-consuming, and complex initially, but it is worth it in the end (assuming that the most appropriate PMMs have been selected).
+The process required to fully assess, document, and finally select the right project management methodologies for each project is much more detailed, time-consuming, and complex initially.
+Still, it is worth it (assuming that the most appropriate PMMs have been selected).

 Key considerations when determining the best methodology

-Even within the same company, PMMs are definitely not a one-size-fits-all project type or industry.
-In one situation, a specific methodology may work best, and in others, another one or a hybrid methodology might be more suitable.
+Even within the same company, PMMs are not a one-size-fits-all project type or industry.
+In one situation, a specific methodology may work best; in others, another one or a hybrid methodology might be more suitable.
 The same methodology is unlikely to work in the same organization on all projects; a best practice is to develop and implement a streamlined methodology assessment process (MAP) to determine the best approach for each project.
-Keep in mind that this process itself may require reassessment and modifications as business factors change.
+Remember that this process may require reassessment and modifications as business factors change.

 What to include in the assessment

-In organizational development, as well as within projects, this list below of relevant assessment criteria applies; when it comes to selecting a methodology, these same criteria should also factor in.
-These can be broken down into internal and external criteria, as well as subcategories of each.
+This list of relevant assessment criteria applies to organizational development and projects; the same criteria should also be considered when selecting a methodology.
+The criteria can be broken down into internal and external and subcategories of each.

 Internal criteria